ioccc-src/winner/2015/howe/README.md

 Ying Tong Iddle I Po!
 We suggest you read the source for yourself, which might be easier than the academic papers it was inspired by.

-NOTE: Unlike the original entry source, prog.orig.c, prog.c uses a 64 bit FNV hash and fixes a function call warning.
+NOTE: Unlike the original entry source, prog.alt.c, prog.c uses a 64 bit FNV hash and fixes a function call warning.

 ## Author's comments: